Bio

 2. Even if you're not an animal welfare activist yourself, you're still well-advised to cooperate with behavior change to avert animal suffering to the extent expected by your peers.
 (And certainly to avoiding inventing phony reasons to excuse your violation of these expectations.
 These might be even more detrimental to moral progress and rationality waterline.)

-3. If you want to spend time with someone but they behave outrageously unempathetically toward you or someone else (e.g., say something like “Your suffering is nothing compared to the suffering of X” to their face), you should rather cut all ties with them even though, strictly speaking, this does not imply that no positive-sum trade is possible with them.
+3. If you want to spend time with someone but they behave outrageously unempathetically toward you or someone else, you can cut ties with them even though, strictly speaking, this does not imply that no positive-sum trade is possible with them.

 4. Trying to systematically put people in powerful positions can arouse suspicion and actually make it harder to put people in powerful positions.
 Trying to systematically put people into the sorts of positions they find fulfilling might put as many people in powerful positions and make their lives easier too.
 (Or training highly conscientious people in how to dare to accept responsibility so it's not just those who don't care who self-select into powerful positions.)